the-engine-room/library/_books/messaging-apps.md

 # Messaging Apps

 ## Introduction
-This is a research report assessing the opportunities and risks involved in using messaging apps such as WhatsApp, Viber and Telegram in humanitarian situations.
+This report investigates how organisations are using messaging apps such as WhatsApp, Viber and Telegram in humanitarian situations, and assesses the opportunities and risks that they introduce.

 It is the product of a partnership between the [International Committee of the Red Cross](https://www.icrc.org/), [The Engine Room](https://www.theengineroom.org) and [Block Party](http://weareblockparty.com/).
-It was Last updated in January 2017.
+It was last updated in January 2017.

 [Download the full-length report (3.3MB PDF)](https://shop.icrc.org/humanitarian-futures-for-messaging-apps.html).